-Water can harbor microorganisms that can lead to severe infection, vision loss or blindness.
+Water can harbor microorganisms that blindness.
 If your lenses have been submersed in water when swimming in pools, lakes or oceans, you should discard them and replace them with a new pair.
 Ask your eye care practitioner (professional) for recommendations about wearing your lenses during any activity involving water.